danielsaidi/OnboardingKit/Sources/OnboardingKit/OnboardingKit.docc/Articles/Understanding-Onboardings.md

 In OnboardingKit, an ``Onboarding`` defines the rules and behavior of an onboarding experience.
 A ``Hint`` or ``Tutorial`` can then be presented if the onboarding should be presented.

-The <doc:Hints> and <doc:Tutorials> articles describe how to present hints and tutorials in more details.
+The <doc:Understanding-Hints> and <doc:Understanding-Tutorials> articles describe how to present hints and tutorials in more details.

 ## Multi-user onboarding